vpapapanagiotou/oblivion-level-manager/README.md

 ## List of commands

 ```
-print-character   Usage: print-character
-                  Print a complete view of your character
+print           Usage: print [all/character/attributes/skills/plan]
+                Print information about your character, attributes, skills, or level-
+                up plan
-                  Alternative names: print, show-character, show, character
+                Alternative names: show
 set-value       Usage: set-value { level | attribute | skill } [name] value
                 Utility to set-up your character after creation.
 Sub-commands
                 'attribute' and 'skill' require a 'name' argument (i.e. name of the
                 attribute or skill whose value is being set).
                 Alternative names: setvalue, set-val, setval
 increase-skill  Usage: increase-skill [value]
                 Increase a skill by 1 point.
 Argument 'value' can be used to increase
                 (or decrease if negative) by more points.
-                  Alternative names: increase, inc
+                Alternative names: increase, inc-skill, inc
 level-up        Usage: level-up att1 att2 att3
                 Level up your character by one level.
 Command arguments are the three,
                 unique attributes that you want to increase during the leveling up.
                 Alternative names: levelup, level, up
 save            Saves the character to a (pickle) file.
 A different file is created
                 for each character level.
 If a file exists for a given level, it is
                 overwriten.
 quit            Quits this program.
 No changes are saved.
                 Alternative names: exit
 help            Shows this help

 ```